dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 defined.

-If you begin modeling games where players have their own sets of information, social physics becomes irrevocably and hopelessly incomputable, almost immediately.
-There are several layers to this, where each adds complexity that extends the hardness of the problems.
+If you begin modeling games where players have their own sets of information, social physics is rendered irrevocably and hopelessly incomputable, almost immediately.
+Each additional layer presents its own challenges of tractibility and data structure countability.
+Simulations that can be parallelized with a GPU have tight information schema requirements.
+Knowing this, how do you identify what can be modeled and made known?
+How do you structure an organization's logistics and data collection requirements to efficiently model social phenomena and information dynamics?
+What's the difference between what can be simulated and what can be inferred via data science.?

 #### &#x2605; Do the players contain their own copies of information or is it shared?